Gyoza-Finance/docs/docs/user-docs/redemption-and-delegation.md

 ### When can redemptions occur?

 A redemption can occur at any time, but will likely only happen when it is profitable to do so.
-This is usually the case when the price of GYUSD is less than $1 (minus the current redemption fee).
+This is usually the case when the price of gyUSD is less than $1 (minus the current redemption fee).

 ### Who can initiate a redemption?

-Any Ethereum address can initiate a redemption, provided that they have a sufficient amount of GYUSD to do so.
+Any Ethereum address can initiate a redemption, provided that they have a sufficient amount of gyUSD to do so.
 However, we expect redemptions to be mainly performed by professional bots rather than humans.

 ### What happens if my Trove gets redeemed?